Hayyim Selig Slonimski

 Later on, other inventors made similar devices—August Leopold Crelle, Henry Knight, Herschell Filipowski.
 In 1881, a Russian Jew—the mathematician Zebi Hirsch Joffe, created a popular counting tool (a set, consisting of 70 rectangular bars with totally 280 columns on all sides), named Joffe's Counting Bars, based on the Slonimski's theorem.

-Sketch of the calculating mechanism of Slonimski's adding machine
+The patent drawing of Slonimski's adding machine

 This device consists of several 24-teeth wheels, which can be rotated by means of a pin.
-Its tens carry mechanism however is not completely automated and as a whole, it seems is a rather primitive device, compared with the devices of Staffel, Roth and other inventors of this time.
+Its tens carry mechanism however is not completely automated and as a whole, it seems is a rather primitive device, compared with the devices of Staffel, Roth and other inventors of the time.

 A working example of Slonimski's adding machine survived to the present and is kept in the collection of Museum of the Jagiellonian University, Poland (see the lower photos of the device).